Nek5000/nekRS/doc/source/user_guide/intro.rst

 ----------------------------------

-One important overarching feature of nekRS is the use of :term:`OCCA` to provide a layer of abstraction of the potential compute backends (E.G CPU, GPU's and Intel XPU's) so a universal language can be used to program the compute intensive areas of a case.
+One important overarching feature of nekRS is the use of :term:`OCCA` to provide a layer of abstraction of the potential compute backends (E.G. CPU, GPU's and Intel XPU's) so a universal language can be used to program the compute intensive areas of a case.
 The two main elements of this abstraction is to provide mechanisms to transfer relevant data into the memory of the compute target, and a way to write functions